BazarganDev/In-Pursuit-of-Happiness/README.md

 # In Pursuit of Happiness
 I had an imaginary world in my mind.
 So I brought it to life.

-Thanks to a very dear and kind person, Jadi :)
+Thanks to a very dear person, Jadi :)

 Go check him out on YT: [Jadi Mirmirani](https://www.youtube.com/JadiMirmirani)